Montana State Taxes

 Montana Personal Income Tax* rate system is made up of seven individual brackets, from 1% to 6.9%.
 Montana’s top rate, 6.9%, is levied when a person’s income is beyond ~$14,900.
-Montana is ranked 15th among states taxing at the individual level.
-In 2005, Montana taxed individuals $763, which is 26th highest in the U.S.
+In 2017, Montana is ranked 24th; in 2014, Montana was ranked 15th among states taxing at the individual level, and in 2005, Montana was 26th highest in the U.S.

-In 2002, the combined Montana state and local property tax take was $958,779,000, equaling $1034 per capita, making it 20th in the U.S. In 2006 the figure rose to $3,108, ranking the state 44th in the U.S, which, although a substantial increase in state tax, compared to almost all the other states, it is a substantial decline.
+Compare the 2014 total of over $1.4 Billion with 2002 figures, when the combined Montana state and local property tax take was a mere $958,779,000, on a $1034 per capita rate, making it 20th in the U.S. In 2006 the per capita figure rose to $3,108, ranking the state 44th in the U.S, which, although a substantial increase in state tax, was a substantial decrease compared to almost all other states.